Every day, EJA lawyers and campaigners help communities use the law as a tool to create a radically better world.

 Some of our work never ends up in the courtroom.
 Often it's enough to have community members and groups backed by environmental lawyers, demanding information and asking questions.

-Sometimes we achieve on-the-ground change through strategic legal interventions, high-stakes investigative research, media campaigns and public-interest advocacy.
+Sometimes we achieve on-the-ground change through strategic legal interventions, high-stakes investigative research and public-interest advocacy.

 We are committed to the law, our clients, to justice for all of us and this beautiful planet we call home.